PedroCardoso96/PedroCardoso96/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JS and React
+- 🌱 I’m currently learning TS, React and PHP
 - 🤔 I’m looking for help with Front-End
 - 📫 How to reach me: pedrohfsc96@gmail.com